 - 2. Explosive materials are explosives, blasting agents and detonators.
 Permits are required of all users.
 Licenses are required as stated in reply to question 1. - 3.
 All countries. - 4.
 No. Purposes are to protect against the misuse and unsafe storage of explosive materials.
 See also reply to question 1.
 No alternative methods have been considered. - 5.
-18 USC Chapter 40; 27 CFR Part 555.
+18 U.S.C.
+Chapter 40; 27 CFR Part 555.
 Licensing is statutorily required and cannot be abolished without legislative approval.
 Designation of products is not subject to administrative discretion.

-- 6. Not applicable. - 7.(a) An application must be approved or denied within 90 days after receipt.
-Usual turn-around time from receipt of application to issuance of licence is 90 days.
-This timing is due to the statutory requirement that ATF perform in-person inspections of the business premises and storage facilities of all new and renewing explosives license/permit applicants, as well conduct a background check and interview before approving the application. - (b) No, not usually.
-However, it could be done under extreme circumstances. - (c) No.

-- (d) Yes, consideration of applications is effected by a single administrative organ (ATF). - 8.
+- 6. Not applicable. - 7. (a) An application for a license or permit must be approved or denied within 90 days after receipt.
+Usual turn-around time from receipt of application to issuance of license or permit is 90 days.
+This timing is due to the statutory requirement that ATF perform in-person inspections of the business premises and storage facilities of all new and renewing explosives license/permit applicants, as well as conduct a background check and interview before approving the application. - (b) No. - (c) No. - (d) Yes, consideration of applications is effected by a single administrative organ (ATF). - 8.
 No additional circumstances apply.
-The application is never denied provided the applicant provides the necessary information and meets the necessary requirements, which include an in-person interview and facility inspection.
+The application is never denied provided the applicant provides the necessary information and meets the necessary requirements, which include an inperson interview and facility inspection.
 The reasons for any refusal are given to the applicant in writing.
-In the event of refusal to issue or the revocation of a license, administrative appeals may be made through Director, ATF.
-Then, right of appeal to United States Court of Appeals for the district in which the applicant/licensee resides.
+In the event of refusal to issue or the revocation of a license, administrative appeals may be made through the Director, ATF, and then there is right of appeal to United States Court of Appeals for the district in which the applicant/licensee resides.